jamesguo71/re/final_project_report.md

 UAF_detector.py> Finished!
 ```

 One thing interesting to note is that while the decompiled function puts the `free` branch after the dereferencing branch, the detector nonetheless reports a UAF.
-The reason is the `descendants` of a varnode are actually ordered by their position in the assembly listing, not the decompiled code.
+The reason is the `descendants` of a varnode are actually ordered by their positions in the assembly listing, not the decompiled code.
 The `free` operation comes before the deref operation in the listing, thus leading the detector to see a use after `free`.

 ```c
 undefined4 entry(void)